On Calibration of LLM-based Guard Models for Reliable Content Moderation

 In this work, we examine the reliability of existing open-source guard models by focusing on their confidence calibration.
 Specifically, we empirically assess the calibration performance by commonly used expected calibration error (ECE) for two key tasks: user input (prompt) classification and model output (response) classification with binary labels.
 To conduct a systematic evaluation, we examine 9 models across 12 datasets.
 Our experimental results reveal that, despite achieving strong performance, most existing guard models exhibit varying levels of miscalibration.
-Additionally, our findings show that current LLM-based guard models: -0.05in \begin{itemize} \item tend to make overconfident predictions with high probability scores. \item remain poorly calibrated under adversarial environments, exhibiting higher ECE in adversarial prompt classification, even when the SOTA guard model achieves high F1 scores. \item display inconsistent ECE across different types of response models, demonstrating weak robustness to variations in response model types. \end{itemize} -0.05in These observations highlight critical challenges in improving the reliability of guard models in real-world deployments.
+Additionally, our findings show that current LLM-based guard models:

+\begin{itemize}[nosep,leftmargin=24pt] \item tend to make overconfident predictions with high probability scores. \item remain poorly calibrated under adversarial environments, exhibiting higher ECE in adversarial prompt classification, even when the SOTA guard model achieves high F1 scores. \item display inconsistent ECE across different types of response models, demonstrating weak robustness to variations in response model types. \end{itemize} These observations highlight critical challenges in improving the reliability of guard models in real-world deployments.
 Consequently, we are motivated to improve the confidence calibration of guard models, focusing on post-hoc calibration methods to avoid additional computational costs of training new guard models.
 We explore the impact of bias calibration methods on confidence calibration for the first time, discovering that contextual calibration proves impressively effective for prompt classification, while conventional temperature scaling remains more beneficial for response classification.
 Lastly, we identify miscalibration issues stemming from prediction vulnerabilities induced by single tokens and misaligned classification objectives, highlighting the limitations of instruction-tuned LLM-based guard models.
 We stress the importance of reliability evaluation and advocate for the inclusion of confidence calibration measurement in the release of future new guard models.